Three-child policy: Reactions

+Moody's, a bond credit rating agency, said the new three-child policy is unlikely to boost birthrate and the aging will remain a credit-negative constraint for China.
 A January 2022 study suggested allowing a third child would not significantly boost fertility in the short term.

-In January 2023, the government of Sichuan Province announced that it had abolished the three-child policy completely.
-Therefore, parents in Sichuan can now legally have as many children as they want.
-This was implemented to promote fertility in Sichuan.
+In January 2023, the government of Sichuan Province announced that it had abolished the three-child policy completely, allowing parents in Sichuan to legally have as many children as they want.